annaesvensson/yellow-publish/product-specification-list.md

 - [ ] Users don't like the long feed URL, it's kind of ugly.
 Updated feed extension, short URL for feed.xml.
 - [ ] Users don't like the long sitemap URL, it's kind of ugly.
 Updated sitemap extension, short URL for sitemap.xml.
 - [x] General dislike for invasive 3rd party services.
 Removed googlecalendar, googlemap and youtube extension. [#1021](https://github.com/datenstrom/community/discussions/1021)

-Solve a problem and mark it as "done".
-Add a new problem/solution after discussing it with our community or the responsible developer.
-Edit problems and solutions in order to keep them up-to-date, we welcome both problem-oriented and solution-oriented thinking.
-Use the product specification in your own work, for example in experiments, meetings, documentation and release notes.

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).